Or you can read a very short biography of DLS.

 (Don’t forget to check our News page for details of forthcoming events, including “stop-press” entries which have arrived since the latest Bulletin!)

-The Lord Peter Wimsey Companion: The Third (Online) Edition of The Lord Peter Wimsey Companion has been launched.
-It is available exclusively to members of the Society, so if you have been waiting for the LPWC and are not yet a member, why not join now and start using it straight away!
+The Lord Peter Wimsey Companion: The Third (Online) Edition of The Lord Peter Wimsey Companion is available exclusively to members of the Society, so if you have been waiting for the LPWC and are not yet a member, why not join now and start using it straight away!

 Stocks of the Second Edition, the last printed book edition, ran out several years ago.
 Please note that the Society has no plans to reprint it, or to produce any future edition in printed form, since the online format allows updates to be handled much more satisfactorily.
 Copies of both First and Second Editions may be available on the second-hand market, although be warned that they are often sold at massively inflated prices.